hashiiiii/RectPop/README.md

 There are three modes:

 > [!NOTE]
-> You can change the default floating position.
-> Inherit from `PopProviderBase` and override both `PopProviderBase.GetPopAnchorWorldPoint` and `PopProviderBase.GetPopPivotPosition`.
+> Floating positions can be customized.
+Inherit from `PopProviderBase` and override both `PopProviderBase.GetPopAnchorWorldPoint` and `PopProviderBase.GetPopPivotPosition`.

 1. Inside

-   Floats from the inside of the object.
+   Floats inside the object.

 <p align="center">
   <img width="50%" src="Documentation/Images/inside.png" alt="Inside">